fosterinteractive/SassTO/SVG-icons/readme.md

 $ gulp svgSprite
 ````

+New Icons too add?
+Just put them in the right folder (root to keep as separate svg files, one or more sub-folders to make one or more SVG sprites.

 #Controlling SVG Sizes in CSS#

 * It's crazy but in IE all SVG's have a fixes size of 300x150px by default